Gabriel-Lewis/TheBiggestShark/Docs/production_readme.md

 The Biggest Shark is a take on the game [Big Fish](http://bigfish.ivank.net/index_smg.html).
 The main goal is to gain as much mass as possible by eating smaller sharks without being swallowed by bigger sharks.
 You move your shark around with the cursor.

+### Functionality & MVP

+In the Biggest Shark players with be able to:

+- [x] Navigate around the board with mouse input
+- [x] Eat smaller sharks my bumping into them
+- [ ] Start the game over if they bump into a larger shark

+In addition, this project will include:

+- [x] Links to my personal Github, and LinkedIn
+- [x] Instructions in the corner
+- [x] A production Readme

 ### Wireframes

 This app will consist of a single screen with board, moving sharks(gray), current player shark(blue), game instructions, and nav links to the Github, my LinkedIn at the bottom of the screen.